Jean-Christophe Boullion: Endurance prototype success

 From the 2007 season, things would become more difficult for Boullion and Pescarolo, as they would now have to compete as a privateer against their factory outfit in Team Peugeot.
 Though the title battle lasted until the final round owing to Peugeot's non-participation at Silverstone, the factory team came out victorious, with Boullion having to settle for the runner-up spot with four podiums from six events.
-At Le Mans, the Frenchman scored his second and final podium at the Sarthe, coming third behind the Audi and Peugeot works entries.
+At Le Mans, Boullion scored his second and final podium at the Sarthe, coming third behind the Audi and Peugeot works entries.
 The former would pose a further threat in the Le Mans Series in 2008, as Audi entered two cars into the championship, with Boullion still driving for the Pescarolo privateer.
-Having scored one podium at the end of the year, the French driver ended up sixth in the points battle.
+Having scored one podium at the end of the year, Boullion ended up sixth in the points battle.

 In 2009, Boullion was joined by Christophe Tinseau, with whom he would take two second places at the start of the campaign before winning at the Algarve.
 However, a retirement at the Nürburgring would cost the pair dearly, as it handed the title advantage to Aston Martin Racing, who would take the championship at the final round, leaving Boullion and his teammate in second.

-He moved to Rebellion Racing ahead of the 2010 season, where he and Andrea Belicchi scored a sole podium.
+Boullion moved to Rebellion Racing ahead of the 2010 season, where he and Andrea Belicchi scored a sole podium.
 The pair remained together for 2011 as a pair of podiums landed them second in the standings, just three points behind the title-winning Pescarolo squad.
 Subsequently, Boullion would return there for 2012, driving in the opening round of the FIA World Endurance Championship at Sebring.
 He was later slated to race at Le Mans, but a practice crash which damaged his ribs would sideline him from the race.